The Carpentries Reimbursement Policy¶

 - Additional notes

-Reimbursement requests should be approved by the Executive Director or the Executive Council Treasurer and sent to our fiscal sponsor for payment.
+Reimbursement requests and documentation should be submitted to the Business Administrator at firstname.lastname@example.org.
+The Business Administrator will organize the forms for the request, then submit to the Executive Director or the Executive Council Treasurer for approval, before sending the request to our fiscal sponsor for payment, in accordance with our reimbursement workflow.
 Reimbursement workflow guidelines are available for staff.

 VI.
 Contact Roles and Responsibilities